47ng/sceau/README.md

 traceability to a package being built.

 The idea is that the signing step would occur in a public CI/CD context.

-Sceau will write to a file, but will also print to the standard output, so this signature process can be audited by third parties.

 You can specify the URLs to the sources and build process either via the command-line, or via environment variables: